 Three kind of states

-In the current implementation, because of a limitation in OCaml's serialization mechanism, there are three kinds of states (for each scope):
+In the current implementation, because of some limitation in OCaml's serialization mechanism, there are three kinds of states (for each scope):

 - volatile data states,